nasa/fmdtools/README.rst

 The main impetus for the development of the fmdtools project was a lack existing tools to enable early function-based fault simulation for early functional hazard assessment.
 Researchers thus had to re-implement modelling, simulation, and analysis approaches for each new case study or methodological improvement.
 The fmdtools resolves this problem by separating resilience modelling, simulation, and analysis constructs from the model under study, enabling reuse of methodologies between case studies.
 Towards this end, the fmdtools package provides three major pieces of functionality:

-1. Model definition constructs which enable systematic early specification of the high level structure and behaviors of a system with concise syntax (fmdtools.modeldef).
+1. Model definition constructs which enable systematic early specification of the high level structure and behaviors of a system with concise syntax (fmdtools.define).

-2. Simulation methods which enable the quantification of system performance and propagation of hazards over a wide range of operational scenarios and model types (fmdtools.faultsim).
+2. Simulation methods which enable the quantification of system performance and propagation of hazards over a wide range of operational scenarios and model types (fmdtools.sim).

-3. Analysis methods for quantifying resilience and summarizing and visualizing behaviors and properties of interest (fmdtools.resultdisp).
+3. Analysis methods for quantifying resilience and summarizing and visualizing behaviors and properties of interest (fmdtools.analyze).

 Key Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~